Maheendhar/Excel-Sales-Analytics/README.md

-I have prepared a comprehensive report for Atliq Hardwares.
+Prepared a comprehensive report for Atliq Hardwares.

 **AtliQ Hardwares Business Model**: Atliq Hardwares is a leading hardware company specializing in the global distribution of high-quality peripherals, including PCs, Mouse, Keyboards, and Printers, and the organization's commitment to excellence ensures that clients around the world receive reliable and cutting-edge technology solutions tailored to their needs.